 CrimsonAccount – Payroll Advance

-Funds added to the CrimsonAccount via the Payroll PrePay option or through credit card will be used before purchases can be made by Cardholder via payroll advance.
+Funds added to the CrimsonAccount via the Payroll Preset Deduction option or through credit card will be used before Cardholder can make purchases via payroll advance.

 As soon as Cardholder believes there is a discrepancy related to a purchase using the Card or with respect to a CrimsonAccount transaction, Cardholder must provide notice of the discrepancy to the relevant merchant, if applicable, and try to resolve the discrepancy with that merchant.
 If Cardholder is unable to resolve the discrepancy with the merchant on Cardholder’s own or the discrepancy does not relate to a transaction with a specific merchant, Cardholder should contact CrimsonCard Services to resolve the discrepancy.
 University reserves the right to correct the balance on any CrimsonAccount if University determines that a clerical or accounting error has occurred.